 The megalith builders are not the earliest farmers in the Netherlands: they arrive comparatively late.
 The first farmers belong to the so-called “linear pottery culture”; they lived some seven thousand years ago in the hills of Limburg.
 Some two thousand years later, the megalith builders settle in the Netherlands.
 What little they have left behind is usually buried deep in the ground.
 However, in the provinces of Drenthe and Groningen, their traces are there for everyone to see.
 They are megalithic tombs, made of giant stones that were arranged and piled up by human hands.
-The megalithic structures serve as burial grounds.
-This type of stone tombs is not uncommon in those days.
-Yet virtually nowhere were they constructed of such huge erratic blocks, which in this period are mainly found in Drenthe, Denmark, and northern Germany.
-Glaciers transported the boulders from Scandinavia during one of the ice ages, some 150,000 years ago.
+The megalithic structures serve as communal burial grounds.
+This type of stone tombs is not uncommon in those days: some 35,000 have been found all over Europe.
+They are constructed of huge erratic blocks, transported from Scandinavia by glaciers during one of the ice ages, some 150,000 years ago.

 Way of life

 The megalith builders live in farmhouses made of wood and mud.
 They use wooden and stone tools, and make clay pottery to store supplies.
 Such pots are also included in the funerary gifts that are given to the deceased.
 On account of their shape, archaeologists call such pots “funnel beakers”.
 Artefacts that are found in the soil in and around the megalithic tombs enable us to reconstruct their way of life.
 However, it is still not quite clear how these people managed to lift boulders weighing up to twenty thousand kilos off the ground.
 They probably build some sort of earthen ramps and use thin round logs to roll the stones.
 Once the boulders are in place, the ground underneath is dug away, thus creating a burial chamber.